Generalized Random Forests using Fixed-Point Trees: Our Method

+Note that our method does not rely on iterative fixed-point procedures at all.
+Instead, it uses only a single step of fixed-point approximation to simplify the pseudo-outcomes.
+These simplified pseudo-outcomes are then passed directly to a standard CART algorithm for splitting.
+The numerical convergence of our method therefore relies solely on CART's established and well-known stability, not on fixed-point iteration.
 CART splits on pseudo-outcomes are computationally efficient.
-Given a parent node $P$, pseudo-outcomes of the form $\rho_i = -B\psi_{\hat\theta_P,\hat\nu_P}(O_i)$ are independent of the specific split $\{C_1,C_2\}$ of $P$, for any matrix $B$ that is fixed with respect to the observations in $P$.
-This allows much of the computation for maximizing $\widetilde\Delta^\FPT(C_1,C_2)$ to be done at the parent level, and avoids repeated calculations of $\tilde\theta_{C_1}^\FPT$ and $\tilde\theta_{C_2}^\FPT$ across the collection of candidate splits.
-After setting $P$ and computing $\rho_i^\FPT$, the the value of $\widetilde\Delta^\FPT(C_1,C_2)$ for the first candidate split requires $\cO(n_P)$ time, and the value for all other candidate splits of $P$ can be computed in $\cO(1)$ time.
+Given a parent node $P$, the value $\rho_i = -B\psi_{\hat\theta_P,\hat\nu_P}(O_i)$ does not depend on a candidate split $(C_1,C_2)$ for any matrix $B$ that is fixed with respect to the parent.
+This allows much of the computation required to maximize $\widetilde\Delta^\FPT(C_1,C_2)$ to be done at the parent level, and in particular avoids re-calculating the approximations $\tilde\theta_{C_1}^\FPT$ and $\tilde\theta_{C_2}^\FPT$ across the sequence of candidate splits.
+Once $P$ is fixed and $\rho_i^\FPT$ are computed, the value of $\widetilde\Delta^\FPT(C_1,C_2)$ for the first candidate split requires $\cO(n_P)$ time, and the value for all other candidate splits of $P$ are queried in $\cO(1)$ time.
 While gradient-based pseudo-outcomes share this property, the use of fixed-point pseudo-outcomes eliminates the computational overhead and instability associated with estimating $A_P$, as discussed in Section~\ref{sec:limitations}.